4 minute read

 Summary of the Papers

-Another source of the spin memory effect is the effective angular momentum per solid angle that is radiated in gravitational waves.
-I recently computed the expansion of this effective angular momentum flux in terms of radiative moments of the gravitational-wave strain, thereby deriving a quadrupole-like formula for the spin memory.
+Returning to the spin memory effect, another source of it is the effective angular momentum per solid angle that is radiated in gravitational waves.
+I computed the expansion of this effective angular momentum flux in terms of radiative moments of the gravitational-wave strain, thereby deriving a quadrupole-like formula for the spin memory.
 I then specialized to compact binary sources in the post-Newtonian approximation.
 In this limit, I found that the spin memory has a substantial slow secular growth during the inspiral stage of a compact binary.
 In addition, the rate of accumulation of the spin memory is related to a non-hereditary, nonlinear, and non-oscillatory contribution to the gravitational waveform that appears at a high order in the post-Newtonian expansion.
 This rate of accumulation of the spin memory might be detectable by third-generation gravitational-wave detectors, such as the Einstein Telescope, by coherently adding the spin memory signals from hundreds of gravitational-wave observations of black-hole-binary mergers.

 I also showed that changes in the super-center-of-mass charges can also produce a new type of memory effect, which I called the center-of-mass memory effect.
 Like the spin memory effect, it produces a lasting change in a quantity related to the time integral of the gravitational-wave strain.
 There are terms in the gravitational waves related to the center-of-mass memory effect.
 These gravitational-wave terms, however, will be weaker than those related to the spin memory effect.
 As a result, it is less likely that the next generation of gravitational-wave detectors will be able to find evidence for the effect.
 It should, however, appear in the post-Newtonian expansion of the gravitational waveform, when the gravtiational waveform is computed at fourth post-Newtonian order.